 They meet kind people, beautiful nature and native trout in most of them, and Prosek accounts in an entertaining and engaging manner for these travels where fish are caught part of them on the fly and part of them by snorkeling into the rivers and catching them with a hand net!

 And due to the circumstances many of these fish are caught without licenses or even a verbal permission from authorities or land owners, and often in spite of the attention of alert wardens and riverkeepers.
 James and Johannes are Schwartzfischers as they refer to them selves, German for poachers.

 James and Johannes are Schwartzfischers

 The book is spiced with a handful of Prosek's watercolors.
 Absolutely a nice touch, but not really needed... not for me at least.
 I had most of the scenes running in full color and wide screen before my inner eye while reading.
 The book is a delightful road movie style novel with a great plot, lots of character development, and a host of world class supporting roles - and not least some fantastic locations.

 It is definitely Global Class, and I can warmly recommend this book to anyone who wants to read some great prose - (fly-)fishing or not.

 Look for the book used.
-It's been out for almost 10 years and is typically available for a few dollars or less than 2 £.
+It's been out for almost 10 years and is typically available for a few dollars or less than 2 £ or a few dollars.
 Even from new it rarely sells at the cover price.
 Also give Prosek's web site a visit.
 He's a very creative artist, and has done work in many fields apart from fly-fishing art and writing.